'I hope you burn in hell': Families almost come to blows after murderer sentenced

 Wallace also attacked another woman and a man on August 24, 22 days after Wilson died.

-Justice Cooke sentenced Wallace to a total of 15 years and six months' imprisonment.
+Justice Cooke sentenced Wallace to a minimum of 15 years and six months' imprisonment.

 As he was led out of the courtroom one of Wilson's family yelled "I hope you burn in hell", which almost led to a brawl in the courtroom.